etcd-io/etcd/Documentation/admin_guide.md

 As you can see, adding another member to bring the size of cluster up to an odd size is always worth it.
 During a network partition, an odd number of members also guarantees that there will almost always be a majority of the cluster that can continue to operate and be the source of truth when the partition ends.

+#### Changing Cluster Size

+After your cluster is up and running, adding or removing members is done via [runtime reconfiguration](runtime-configuration.md), which allows the cluster to be modified without downtime.
+The `etcdctl` tool has a `member list`, `member add` and `member remove` commands to complete this process.

 ### Member Migration

 When there is a scheduled machine maintenance or retirement, you might want to migrate an etcd member to another machine without losing the data and changing the member ID.